-Red wolves were declared extinct in the wild in 1980 when the last 14 pure bred wolves were captured and brought into captivity by the US Fish & Wildlife Services (FWS).
-These 14 were used to help resestablish the species as part of a national breeding program with over 40 zoos and wildlife centers cooperating in their restoration.
+Red wolves were declared extinct in the wild in 1980 when the last 14 purebred wolves were captured and brought into captivity by the US Fish & Wildlife Services (FWS).
+These 14 were used to help reestablish the species as part of a national breeding program with over 40 zoos and wildlife centers cooperating in their restoration.

-The end result may well be the red wolf becomes extinct in the wild for a second time.
+The end result may well be the red wolf becomes extinct in the wild for the second time.
 Only time will tell whether this iconic American animal will no longer exist in the wild as one of the few animals endemic to our country.
 We hope not, but the fate of the red wolf lies in the hands of FWS.
 At least there is a robust captive breeding program keeping the species alive until…..

 Why are Red Wolves Important?

 Of course, one of the obvious reasons wolves are important is once they are lost, they are lost forever (short of cloning and other weird, unnatural ways of preserving a species, you can’t bring them back.
-Red wolves, as predators, also preserve the ecosystem in which they live by maintaining the health of the ecosystem.
+Red wolves, as predators, also preserve the environment in which they live by maintaining the health of the ecosystem.
 Predators keep unhealthy animals in check and help prevent overpopulations of smaller animals.
 They also keep coyotes away when their population is at sustainable levels.
 Plus, they are just so darn cute.